 Veterans Deferred Payment.
 The Veterans Readjustment Assistance Act allows veterans to apply for deferred payment of fees, books, materials, and supplies required for courses.
 To assist eligible students, a Veteran Promissory Note may be issued deferring payment during their first semester of benefits.
 Contact the Veterans Services Section at SSV 148, or call 480/965-7723 for information on meeting the necessary requirements.
-The university may deny this privilege with previous delinquent obligations.
+The university may deny this privilege if the student has had previous delinquent obligations.